The Musician's Checklist – *Free

 Networking: the Art of the Jam

 Networking is essential for all business people and for musicians that means knowing how to play well with others.
-Participants will learn how to use a jam to build the musical relationships that can carry them to new audiences and regions.
-More information to come.
+Juno Award winner and Summerfolk Artistic Director James Keelaghan will teach participants how to use a jam to build the musical relationships that can carry them to new audiences and regions.
+Bring your instrument and a few tunes or songs to share.